haskellfoundation/haskellfoundation.github.io/podcast/33/transcript.markdown

 *WS (0:46:24)*: Exactly.
 Yeah.
 Fair enough.
 Okay.
 Thanks very much.

-s 2: Can I have a few minutes to plug some of the things that we’ve done in the Haskell Foundation in the last little while?
+*DTC (0:46:29)*: Can I have a few minutes to plug some of the things that we’ve done in the Haskell Foundation in the last little while?

 *MPG (0:46:33)*: Yeah, yeah.